MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-aspnet-core/includes/2-deploy-application.md

 1. Log in to the app (the credentials are provided on the login page) and then browse the shop.
 Add some items to the cart, and then complete the purchase.

+Now that you've seen the existing eShopOnContainers app, you'll add the coupon microservice in the next unit.

 # Unit 5: Exercise - Add the coupon service

 In this unit, you complete the **Coupon.API** project.
-You then run a script to generate changes to the WebSPA HTML, as well as generate and modify Helm charts to define the kubernetes deployment.
+You will then run a script to generate changes to the WebSPA HTML, as well as generate and modify Helm charts to define the kubernetes deployment.

 ## Add the coupon service